 IPCom v Vodafone

-IPCom have recently requested an expedited trial in relation to one 3G SEP and one 4G SEP.
-The first technical trial is now due for the end of November 2019.
+IPCom requested an expedited trial in relation to one 3G SEP and one 4G SEP.
+The first technical trial was heard by recorder Douglas Campbell QC, sitting as a Judge of the Patents Court.

 Any FRAND trial would not now take place until after the Supreme Court’s UP decision is available in 2020.

 PanOptis v Apple